aleksandrinaskv/starter-hugo-academic/content/_index.md

           location: Leiden, the Netherlands
           date_start: '2023-03-01'
           date_end: ''
           description: I work as a scientific university partner of TNO (Netherlands Organisation for Applied Scientific Research) in the consortium  "Preparedness for pandemics".
+Additionally, I am involved in several research projects on placebo and nocebo effects.
         - title: Postdoctoral Researcher
           company: McGill University, Alan Edwards Centre for Research on Pain
           company_url: 'https://www.mcgill.ca/painresearch'